Reham-id10/Booking-project/README.md

 User manual
+We begin to register the username, email and password.

 project scope
 -access the location, Google maps, and bank account, and network or cell network.
 -Form factor adaptability: The apps should function well on devices of all standard form factors.

  project out of scope
 -Access to Photos